MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. In the Azure Portal, start a PowerShell session in Cloud Shell.

+1. In the Cloud Shell pane, run the following command to set the value of the variable `$resourceGroupName` to the name of the resource group containing the resources you provisioned in the previous task:

+    ```
+    $resourceGroupName = 'az12003b-sap-RG'
+    ```

 1. In the Cloud Shell pane, run the following command, to join the Windows Server Azure VMs you deployed in the third task of the previous exercise to the **adatum.com** Active Directory domain:

     ```
-    $resourceGroupName = 'az12003b-sap-RG'

     $location = (Get-AzResourceGroup -Name $resourceGroupName).Location

     $settingString = '{"Name": "adatum.com", "User": "adatum.com\\Student", "Restart": "true", "Options": "3"}'